 - Initial Consultation: Our work starts with time spent between a Thinking Matters adviser and the School Head and Senior Leadership team.
 We explore your school’s context and the purpose of your interest in adopting the change to a whole school approach to the teaching of thinking.
 We provide input to your plan to bring about that change, advise on selecting the right drive team to implement your strategy, how best to evaluate its effect and how the approach supports government inspection requirements.

-- Day 1 - Action Plan: Once
+- Day 1 - What is a Thinking School: Once

 school with your drive team, sharing best practice from the schools we have worked with on